n8/tracer_bullets/README.md

 Installation
 ------------

-1) Add 'tracer_bullet' to your Gemfile.
+1) Add 'tracer_bullets' to your Gemfile.
 Probably best to just add it to your development group:

 ```
 group :development do